chetan6780/Complete-Preparation/Topic_wise/heap/8_connect_ropes_to_minimize_cost.md

 ### Algorithm

-1. Initialalize cost and minHeap with default values.
+1. Initialize cost and minHeap with default values.
 2. while size of min heap is greater than or equal to 2, get top 2 elements and add them in the cost
     - push first + second in minHeap
 3. return cost

 ### Code